bere-ai/multimodal-alert-system/README.md

 ## Demo

-Below is a live terminal simulation showing how the system responds to changing environmental conditions.
+Below is a terminal simulation showing how the system responds to changing environmental conditions.
 ## Screenshots
 ### Normal — stable conditions, no alert triggered
 ![Normal](screenshots/normal.png)